LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 This is a technique to reduce flickering by painting the next frame to an off-screen buffer first, then swapping the whole buffer out.
 It must be done manually on some platforms while others do it automatically.

-Lastly, we use the `getJoystickState()`-method to read any game inputs.
+Lastly, the `getJoystickState()`-method is called to get any game inputs.
 This, again, is platform specific.
 The desktop platform only supports the keyboard for controlling pacman.